Lumi785/advenced_web_development_2022_Spring_tuni/redux/react_redux/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the jest test.
+The results will be written in test-report.html and test-results.json \
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm test -- NameOfTheFile.test.js`

-Launches the test runner in the interactive watch more on that particular file.
+Launches the test runner on that particular file.

-### `npm run html-test`

-Creates a test-report.html file, often easier to go through tests than in the terminal.

 ### `npm run build`